 Your Text Background is a way to help your words stand apart from your background without obstructing it completely.

 You can toggle this setting with the "TEXT BACKGROUND" checkbox on the web, and with the Text Screen toggle on the iPad.
+Text background toggle in the web app is shown below.
+On iPad, the text background switch is below the image preview window.

 To see these features in action, check out our tutorial video: